Skip to main content

 When you upload a photo, Nostalgia generates a perceptual hash (pHash) — a compact fingerprint based on what the image looks like, not its file properties.
 This means it catches duplicates even when file sizes, resolutions, or formats differ.

-• Duplicate Manager — accessible from your Library, this shows all detected duplicate groups across your entire collection.
-Each group shows the photos side by side with quality comparison
+• Restore Progress & Review — the Similar Photos lane shows detected review groups across your collection.
+Each group shows the candidates side by side with a recommended Keeper

-• Scan review — when importing or scanning a batch of photos, duplicates are flagged with a "Possible duplicate" badge before you even start restoring
+• Scan review — when importing or scanning a batch of photos, likely recaptures can be flagged before you start restoring

 Tips for keeping duplicates under control

-• Run the Duplicate Manager after any large import — especially if you're bringing in photos from multiple sources like Google Photos, a scanner, and phone captures
+• Open Similar Photos in Restore Progress & Review after any large import — especially if you're bringing in photos from multiple sources like Google Photos, a scanner, and phone captures

-• Merge is reversible within the trash recovery window, so you can always undo if something was merged incorrectly
+• Merge is reversible within the trash recovery window, so you can recover absorbed copies if something was merged incorrectly

 Related posts